 For the most effortless experience, order your device as far in advance as possible (while not common, supplies can run low during peak travel periods), and have it sent directly to your first hotel (you’ll be able to enter your hotel information while placing the order).

 If you have an unlocked phone, you may want to obtain a local SIM card and data plan for your phone.
-This can be done in advance (many companies offer this service) or on the ground after you’ve landed in Japan.
+This can be done in advance (many companies offer this service) or on the ground after you’ve landed in Japan at major airports and large electronics retailers.

 Most SIM cards you’ll be able to buy as a traveler are data-only and you won’t have a local phone number.
-However, using a cell phone in Japan from your own home country, with data you can easily make internet-based calls using services like Skype, FaceTime, and WhatsApp.
+However, using a cell phone in Japan from your own home country, with data, you can easily make internet-based calls using services like FaceTime and WhatsApp.

 If you don’t have an unlocked phone, it will come down to your carrier and plan as mentioned above.
 However, with the benefit of a pocket Wi-Fi device, you will be able to connect to Wi-Fi on your phone to search the internet, use social media, and — perhaps most importantly — make use of Google Maps.

-Using apps like Skype, you can also use your phone to make calls over Wi-Fi.
+Using apps like WhatsApp, you can also use your phone to make calls over Wi-Fi.
 This can occasionally come in handy if you need to make a call while out (for example, to reach a local friend or private guide, or call your hotel concierge with a question).
-Apps like WhatsApp, FaceTime, and LINE can also be useful for some travelers.
+Apps like FaceTime and LINE can also be useful for some travelers.

-We hope our simple guide to Wi-Fi in Japan helps you stay connected during your trip!
-We also put together a complete list of answers to the most common questions travelers have about Japan.
+We hope our simple guide to Wi-Fi and mobile phone service in Japan helps you stay connected during your trip!